mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 This use case has been disputed.
 While blocking certain bots by IP address is widespread in practice, concerns have been expressed that standardising an authentication mechanism for bots might result in a Web where all bots might need to authenticate, leading to increased difficulty in introducing new bots.
 In some markets, this outcome could create pressure towards centralisation, due to heightened barriers to entry.

 Another controversy is that giving sites a more fine-grained capability to block bots is a change in the balance of power on the Web.
 Some perceive that as justified, given factors like the introduction of AI and what they perceive as an onslaught of bot traffic.
-Others see it as an overreach that may impinge upon users' ability to consume content as they desire -- for example, using accessibility or agentic tools.
+Others see it as an overreach that may impinge upon users' ability to consume content as they desire -- for example, using accessibility tools or autonomous agents.

 Finally, some see bots as a way of keeping powerful sites in check, and therefore measures to curtail their activity is portrayed as concentrating that power.
 However, it should be noted that there are also powerful bots that can be seen to have disproportionate power over sites, and so there is not necessarily a clear bias here.

 ## Providing Different Content to Bots {#content}

-Somes sites may wish to tailor the content they serve to bots (either selectively or overall), as compared to that they serve to browsers.
+Some sites may wish to tailor the content they serve to bots (either selectively or overall), as compared to that they serve to browsers.
 In some cases, a site might wish to augment the information that they provide to a trusted bot.
 Conversely, a site might wish to reduce or modify the information that they provide to a bot that they do not trust.

 Current practice is difficult to ascertain, but anecdotal evidence suggests that the latter case is more common than the former.
 For example, some sites do not wish for information that they consider to be commercially sensitive -- e.g., prices -- to be available to bots.
 In both cases, IP addresses and similar heuristics are used.